-Instead of the term "Subscriber", Lockheed Martin prefers to use the term "Certificate Holder" to describe an entity whose name appears as the subject in a certificate, who asserts that it uses its key and certificate in accordance with the certificate policy asserted in the certificate, and who does not itself issue certificates.
-Lockheed Martin CA Certificate Holders include only Lockheed Martin subjects and resources.
-CAs are sometimes technically considered "subscribers" in a PKI.
-However, the term "Subscriber/Certificate Holder" as used in this document refers only to those who request certificates for uses other than signing and issuing certificates or certificate status information.
+The Certificate Holder is the entity whose name appears as the subject in a certificate, who asserts that it uses its key and certificate in accordance with the certificate policy asserted in the certificate, and who does not itself issue certificates.
+Lockheed Martin Certificate Holders include only Lockheed Martin subjects and resources.
+CAs are sometimes technically considered 'certificate holders' in a PKI.
+However, the term "Certificate Holder" as used in this document refers only to those who request certificates for uses other than signing and issuing certificates or certificate status information.